-Fig. 3.
-Packet loss ratio vs. network load.
-The ratio of packets lost by AODV / IEEE 802.11 is roughly twice the rate of packets lost by the other protocols.
-Among the other protocols, $A^4LP-M3-F2$ / AMAC performs best, followed by OLSR / IEEE 802.11, which delivers more packets than $A^4LP-M3-F1$ / AMAC for similar scenarios and traffic patterns.
+Figure 4: Packet loss ratio vs network load.
+The ratio of packets lost by AODV/IEEE 802.11 is roughly twice the ratio of packets lost by the other protocols.
+Among the other protocols, A4LP-M3-F2/AMAC performs best, followed by OLSR/IEEE 802.11, which delivers more packets than A4LP-M3-F1/AMAC for similar scenarios and traffic patterns.

-AODV / IEEE 802.11 for finding a route.
-Among the other protocols, $A^4LP-M3-F2$ / AMAC performs best, followed by OLSR / IEEE 802.11, which delivers more packets than $A^4LP-M3-F1$ / AMAC for similar scenarios and traffic patterns.
-OLSR / IEEE 802.11 is able to deliver packets only via symmetric links, thus packets are dropped if at least one asymmetric link is on the critical path, however, in which case A^4LP / AMAC is able to deliver those packets.
+Figure 4 illustrates average latency versus network load.
+AODV/IEEE 802.11 is the worst.
+The ratio of packets lost by AODV/IEEE 802.11 is roughly twice the rate of packets lost by the other protocols.
+The major reason is that flooding, an inefficient broadcast solution, is used in AODV/IEEE 802.11 for finding a route.
+Among the other protocols, A4LP-M3-F2/ AMAC performs best, followed by OLSR/IEEE 802.11, which delivers more packets than A4LP-M3-F1/AMAC for similar scenarios and traffic patterns.
+OLSR/IEEE 802.11 is able to deliver packets only via symmetric links, thus packets are dropped if at least one asymmetric link is on the critical path, however, in which case A4LP/AMAC is able to deliver those packets.
 The case study in the previous section is the right instance.
-Our experiment also proves the metric we proposed in [7] $(A^4LP-M3-F2)$, a combined metric with distance, power level and class information, is a better metric than the distance only metric $(A^4LP-M3-F1)$ in heterogeneous mobile ad hoc networks.
+Our experiment also proves the metric we proposed in [14] (A4LP-M3-F2), a combined metric with distance, power level and class information, is a better metric than the distance only metric (A4LP-M3-F1) in heterogeneous mobile ad hoc networks.

-Figure 4 illustrates the average latency versus the network load.
-The average latency of AODV / IEEE 802.11 is much higher than that of the other protocols.
+Figure 5 illustrates the average latency versus the network load.
+The average latency of AODV/IEEE 802.11 is much higher than that of the other protocols.
 AODV is an reactive protocol which finds routes only when needed.
-A^4LP is a hybrid protocol, routes to non-neighbors are still discovered when needed, however, routes to certain In-, Out-, and InOutbound neighbors are maintained proactively in a routing table; this fact contributes reduces the average packet delivery latency.
+A4LP is a hybrid protocol, routes to non-neighbors are still discovered when needed, however, routes to certain In-, Out-, and InOut-bound neighbors are maintained proactively in a routing table; this fact contributes to the reduction of the average packet delivery latency.